FRIENDS Program in B.C. Schools

 FRIENDS aligns with B.C. curriculum, providing teachers with a valuable framework for addressing thinking, communication and personal and social competencies.

-All three program levels available to B.C. schools promote resilience by providing students with the tools to manage difficult situations and stress:
+It is available to students at three developmentally significant stages: grades K-1 (Fun FRIENDS), 4-5 (FRIENDS for Life), and 6-7 (My FRIENDS Youth).
+All three program levels promote resilience by providing students with the tools to manage difficult situations and stress:

 Fun FRIENDS (Kindergarten and Grade 1) is a 12-week play-based curriculum that introduces young children to ideas about feelings, how to face fears, relax, solve problems, and set goals.